 Target Boost: 14-18psi peak, tapering to 11-12psi

 Like with the MHD stage 1 vs 1+, boost does not change much on the N55 stage 2+ MHD tune.
 Again, you may pick up an extra .5 to 1psi in the mid-range.
-However, the stage 2+ is mostly going to target slightly more aggressive parameters to pick up a few horsepower.
+However, the stage 2+ will mostly target slightly more aggressive parameters to pick up a few horsepower.
 Supporting mods remain the same.

 ACN91/93 RON: 315-325whp / 370-380wtq